 An alternative to donating your baby's cord blood for public use is banking it for private use.
-Although policy statements issued by leading medical societies such as the American Society for Blood & Marrow Transplantation™ and the American Academy of Pediatrics® recommend against private cord blood banking, except in certain circumstances, expectant mothers often find brochures promoting private banking in their obstetrician's or pediatrician's waiting room.
-Some doctors are paid a fee by the private cord blood banks for recruiting mothers for this service.
+Leading medical societies such as the American Society for Blood & Marrow Transplantation™ recommend private cord blood banking only in certain circumstances where there is clearly a familial need, such as a family member with a disease that can be cured by transplant.

 There are certain instances in which private cord blood banking is recommended.
 If there is an immediate family member who has a disease that can be treated by a blood stem cell transplant, privately banking the baby's cord blood may be appropriate.

 The Sibling Connection program can be a cost effective way to bank a baby's cord blood if the child has a sibling who may need a transplant.
 The Sibling Connection program collects, processes and stores a baby's umbilical cord blood free of charge for qualified families for up to five years.
 Call 1-866 861-8435 for more details.